GEIBEL Marketing Logo

 Morality muggings deal with the conduct of a company towards its employees (and some times, customers), often citing inside information on what would appear to be highly unfair, unethical or dishonest situations, where management takes care of itself and is indifferent to employees.
 Whether this is the case or not, or is as depicted, is hard to tell - since the company often has no counter-charge or factual rebuttal.
 However, a rebuttal only works if there are two sides to the story.
 If management is essentially getting mugged due to self-inflicted wounds (very poor employee relations or highly self-serving conduct), it's almost impossible to defend against that.
 To do so would be to utilize transparent rationalizations or ‘spin' - which will further damage credibility.
 My favorite example of this is the nickname ‘Neutron Jack' acquired by Jack Welch, CEO of General Electric in the mid-1980's when he was getting rid of tens of thousands of employees.
 His reasoning why he didn't deserve that nickname was: "We didn't get rid of the people - we got rid of the positions, then the people had to go."
 That statement probably only made sense to him and his publicist.
 As one reviewer commented about his autobiographical book ‘Jack': "...he has been breathing his own exhaust too long."

 To be sure, some of the rants posted on these sites often descend into profane bouts of adolescent name-calling, but there are enough commentaries with specific detail that would appear to come from individuals with inside information.
 Unless these specific commentaries are countered by the company - a reader will develop a rather specific image of the competence (and ethical behavior) of the company's management.
-In one specific instance, a company we knew of had ceased operations and was listed.
+In one specific instance, a company we knew of had ceased operations and was mentioned in one of these forums.
 We knew the founders, had followed the history of the company from the beginning.
 We had some conversations with the management in November.
-By the end of the following June the company was gone.
-Some of the postings contained information that we were unaware of, and could only have come from an employee that was privy to a lot of information and was in a position to connect the dots on the conditions leading to the demise.
+By the following June the company was gone.
+Some of the postings contained information that we were unaware of, and could only have come from an employee that was privy to a lot of inside information and was in a position to connect the dots on the conditions leading to the demise.

 Fantasy Muggings - Hoaxes, Myths and Urban Legends